jakubsmolucha/BossTeam-02/README.md

 Problem: AI‑powered scams and deepfakes make it hard to know what to trust.
 Seniors face higher risk of digital fraud and consent confusion.

-Solution: A simple assistant to check messages for risk using OpenAI, manage trusted contacts with shared safe words, and generate clear consent/report templates.
+Solution: A simple assistant to check messages for risk using OpenAI, manage trusted contacts with shared safe words, and generate clear report templates.

 ## Quickstart (Windows PowerShell)
 ```powershell